Skin cancer

 • Slip on some sun protective clothing, for example, a shirt with a collar and long sleeves, and trousers or long-legged shorts.

 • Slop on broad-spectrum sunscreen that has a sun protection factor (SPF) of at least 30.
-Apply 20 minutes before you go outside, and re-apply every two hours, especially if you are swimming or sweating.
+Apply sunscreen to every part of your body that won't be covered.
+Apply the sunscreen 20 minutes before you go outside, and re-apply every 2 hours, especially if you're swimming or sweating.
+Use a prtective lip balm too.

 • Slap on a hat that protects your face, head, neck and ears.